Subham2S/Subham2S/README.md

 ## :man_technologist: Hi there 👋
 I am a former Project Engineer turned Business Analyst who is passionate about data science, machine learning and Big data analytics.
 My repositories feature Python case studies, with a focus on using Python for data analysis, statistical modelling and machine learning in Big data analytics.
 I have hands on experience in Data Engineering, Analysis, Design, Development and Implementation of large-scale applications using SQL, Big Data, Hadoop and Spark Ecosystem.

-- 🌱 I’m currently learning Machine Learning Models using Python.
-- 🔭 I’m currently working on Regression and Classification Models.
+- 🔭 I’m currently working on Regression and Classification Models using Python.
 - 📫 How to reach me: mail.subhamshit@gmail.com
 - 😄 Pronouns: He/His/Him